solliancenet/byoc-hackathon/README.md

 - [Embeddings](https://platform.openai.com/docs/guides/embeddings/use-cases)
 - [Build Your Own Copilot with Azure Cosmos DB - Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md)

 You may now go to the starter solution in Visual Studio and complete Challege 2.
+Locate the exercises by searching for `//TODO: [Challenge 2]` as shown in [Finding the Coding Challenges](#finding-the-coding-challenges).
+Then complete each exercise.

 This challenge does not have open-ended exercises.

 ## Challenge 3: Learn about intercepting and using key assets from Semantic Kernel's inner workings

 Before completing this challenge, here are some suggested readings that will help you address the tasks in the challenge:

 - [Using Filters in Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/filters-in-semantic-kernel/)

+You may now go to the starter solution in Visual Studio and complete Challege 3.
+Locate the exercises by searching for `//TODO: [Challenge 3]` as shown in [Finding the Coding Challenges](#finding-the-coding-challenges).
+Then complete each exercise.

 Open-ended exercises (recommended to be completed at the end of the hackathon):
 - Exercise `3.3.1` - implement your own `IFunctionInvocationFilter`.